-Jeanette commenced her pupillage with Goldsmith Chambers in October 2017 where she will be focusing her practice on Crime.
+Jeanette commenced a Criminal pupillage with Goldsmith Chambers in October 2017 under the supervision of Jerry Hayes.

 After Bar School and prior to commencing pupillage, Jeanette developed her skills by working for the UK Home Office as a designated Criminal Investigator.
-For 3 years Jeanette worked in a specialised department of the Home Office investigating Organised Immigration Crime.
-During her time, Jeanette passed her National Investigators Examination where she achieved exceptional results and the highest mark ever obtained in the Home Office.
-Alongside her work as an Investigator, Jeanette worked on extradition cases and travelled abroad to extradite individuals from overseas back to the UK.
+For 3 years Jeanette worked in a specialised department investigating Organised Immigration Crime.
+Alongside working as an Investigator, Jeanette worked on extradition cases travelling abroad to extradite individuals from overseas back to the UK.
 Jeanette also worked as an Identity Documents Fraud Examiner.

-Jeanette has had a unique insight into the work of prosecution from initial intelligence gathering right through to warrant applications, covert surveillance procedures and enforcement.
-She has received specialist training in fields such as CPIA, RIPA and financial investigations.
-Although Jeanette’s previous experience is working with the police and border agency, she believes passionately in an independent Bar that both prosecutes and defends and hopes to develop a mixed practice.
+Jeanette’s believes passionately in an independent Bar that both prosecutes and defends and hopes to develop a mixed practice.
 Her knowledge of police and prosecution procedures will stand her in very good stead to undertake not only prosecution work but also defence where such evidence is to be questioned or challenged.

-In her spare time Jeanette likes to play sport, travel and with time permitting, is often seen appearing as an extra on well-known TV programmes such as Holby City, Sky 1’s ‘Lucky Man’ and the new TV series of the well-known film ‘Snatch’.
+In her spare time Jeanette likes to play sport, travel and with time permitting, is often seen appearing as an extra on well-known TV programmes.
+Recent appearances have included Holby City, Sky 1’s ‘Lucky Man’ and the new TV series of the well-known film ‘Snatch’.
 To raise extra money for Bar School Jeanette also applied and appeared on a TV Game Show called: ‘Minute To Win It’ where her team, assisted by their team captain Joe Swash won £20,000.

 BPTC (Very Competent) Nottingham Law School

 LL.B with Criminology – 2:1 The University of Derby

 Professionalising Investigation Programme Level 1 & 2 – College of Policing.